The Face of the Faceless

-The Face of the Faceless is a 2023 Hindi language movie directed by Shaison P Ouseph and written by Jayapal Anandan.
+The Face of the Faceless is a 2023 Malayalam language movie directed by Shaison P Ouseph and written by Jayapal Anandan.
 Vincy Aloshious is the main actress in the film.
 The film has been made to the list of Oscar eligibility for the best Original score categories at the 96th Academy Awards in 2024.
 The movie is based on the true story of Sr. Rani Maria, her life among the most vulnerable, and her tragic death in their cause.
 In addition to the original Hindi version, the movie has also been released in Malayalam, Tamil, Telugu, and Spanish editions.

 The film has received over 123 international awards and has been recognised as the Best Christian Film of 2024.
-With strong ratings on acclaimed platforms such as IMDb (7.5/10), BookMyShow (9.3/10), and The Times of India (4.7/5), the film has garnered universal praise and appreciation.
+With strong ratings on acclaimed platforms such as IMDb (7.9/10), BookMyShow (9.3/10), and The Times of India (4.7/5), the film has garnered universal praise and appreciation.
 Its poignant portrayal of justice, sacrifice, and forgiveness has deeply moved audiences worldwide and even earned special acclamation during an audience at the Vatican with the Holy See.